not-poma/lazyshell/README.md

 1. Hit ALT+G to invoke the completion.
 The current command line content will be used as a base for your query.
 2. You can then write a natural language version of what you want to accomplish.
 3. Hit enter.
+4. The suggested command will be inserted into the command line.
+5. Hit enter to execute it, or continue modifying it.

 ### Query examples for completion: